 When building your board...

-- Place your bigger items down first e.g. cheeses, bowls of dips.
+Place bigger items down first e.g. cheeses, bowls of dips.

 Group like-items together for ease of use e.g. veggie sticks and dips, crackers and cheeses.
 This is particularly useful for larger platters.

-Tips for perfect platters
+Tips for pretty-as-a-picture platters

 Make it colourful.
 Remember different colours equal different nutrients!
 Include a few different colourful veggie sticks and dips e.g. a bright pinky beetroot or vibrant orange carrot!

 Practicality wins.
 Keep things bite-sized, and so minimal effort for your guests.

 'Less is more' does NOT apply.
 Abundance really is the WOW factor with platters - load it up, and fill in the gaps with small items like berries or nuts - this will make your platter look like it's overflowing!

 Platters don't need to be expensive, but if you're not mindful of costs when you shop then cost can quickly add up - I have made this mistake before!
 It all comes down to the ingredients used.

 Always go for seasonal fruit and veggies

 Making your own dips can often work out cheaper

 You don't need to use fancy cheeses.
 Always look for what's on special!

 Look in your pantry first to see if you have anything that needs to be used up - great for any extra nuts or dried fruit!